scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 This section provides an in-depth specification of the Trust Root Configuration (TRC) file (see [](#trc-spec)).
 The TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.
 It enables the securing of control plane interactions and is thus an integral part of the SCION infrastructure.

 The initial TRC of an ISD is signed during a signing ceremony and then distributed throughout the ISD.
-This signing ceremony follows specific rules; [](#trc-ceremony) describes these rules.
+This signing ceremony follows specific rules which are described in [](#trc-ceremony).

 ## TRC Specification {#trc-spec}

 The TRC is a signed collection of {{X.509}} v3 certificates.
 Additionally, the TRC contains ISD-specific policies encoded in CMS signed-data ({{RFC5652}} section 5).

 The TRC's certificates collection consists of a set of control plane root certificates which build the root of the certification chain for the AS certificates in an ISD.
-The other certificates in the TRC are solely used for signing the next TRC, a process called "voting".
+The other certificates in the TRC are solely used for signing the next TRC; a process called "voting".
 The verification of a new TRC thus depends on the policies and voting certificates defined in the previous TRC.

-This section specifies the TRC including format definitions and dpayload fields.
+This section specifies the TRC including format definitions and payload fields.
 The section uses the ITU-T {{X.680}} syntax.

 ### TRC Types and States {#trc-states}